 Where to Study Medical Assisting in Illinois

 Earning your diploma is a great first career step that embarks you into this vastly promising medical field.
-Medical assistants are critical to the effective functioning of most medical centers, whether in doctors’ offices, hospitals, and wherever else people go for their health needs.
+Medical assistants are critical to the effective in administrative and clinical duties and functioning of most medical centers, whether in doctors’ offices, hospitals, and wherever else people go for their health needs.

 Illinois State Requirements

 There is a distinction in Illinois between “medical assistant” and “certified medical assistant”.

 For medical assistants, the State of Illinois does not have any specific licensing or certification requirements, other than being aware of the regulations of the Illinois Department of Medical and Professional Regulation (DMFR).